typelevel/frameless/docs/src/main/tut/GettingStarted.md

 With `select()` the resulting TypedDataset is of type `TypedDataset[TupleN[...]]` (with N in `[1...10]`).
 For example, if we select three columns with types `String`, `Int`, and `Boolean` the result will have type `TypedDataset[(String, Int, Boolean)]`.
 To select more than ten columns use the `selectMany()` method.
-Select has better IDE support that the macro based selectMany, so prefer `select()` for the general case.
+Select has better IDE support than the macro based selectMany, so prefer `select()` for the general case.

 We often want to give more expressive types to the result of our computations.
 `as[T]` allows us to safely cast a `TypedDataset[U]` to another of type `TypedDataset[T]` as long